spdermn02/TouchPortal-Dynamic-Icons/README.md

 ![Simple Round Gauge Icon Sample](Resources/SimplRoundGauge-IconSample.png)

-Here is an example of using 4 Simple Round guages on the same page, with 4 random values
+Here is an example of using 4 Simple Round gauges on the same page, with 4 random values

 ![Simple Round Gauge 4 Icons](Resources/4-SimpleRoundGauges-Example.gif)